kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 #### Container Runtime Support

 - **Docker**:
-  It only supports a [single IDs mapping](https://docs.docker.com/engine/security/userns-remap/) shared by all containers running in the host.
-There is not support for [multiple IDs mapping](https://github.com/moby/moby/issues/28593) yet.
+  It only supports a [single ID
+  mappings](https://docs.docker.com/engine/security/userns-remap/) shared by all containers running in the host.
+There is not support for [multiple ID mappings](https://github.com/moby/moby/issues/28593) yet.
 Dockershim runtime is only compatible with pods running in `Host` and `Cluster` modes.
 The user has to guarantee that the ID mappings configured in Docker through the `userns-remap` and the cluster-wide range configured in the Kubelet are the